Creations’ Results

 We like to see the consequences of our actions because we can feel them.
 This need for certainty often dictates whether we specialize in people (relational) or things (reality) as children.

 Relational consequences are the highest-risk.
-The audience of what we create have their own preferences and values, and they may not even care how much we devoted ourselves to the task relative to how much they gain from it.
+The audience of what we create have their preferences and values, and they may not even care how much we devoted ourselves to the task relative to how much they gain from it.

 Success